 What is the central idea of Japanese culture — its main theme, in a single word?
 It may sound strange, but to me the answer is freedom.
-Japanese society may be bound by innumerable social restrictions, but it is not clear to me that the presence of such rules is any more limiting than their absence.
-Sometimes the latter only makes it harder to discover who you really are.
+Japanese society may be bound by innumerable social restrictions, but the absence of such rules can be just as limiting as their presence.
+Left without guidance, it only becomes harder to discover who you really are.

 A pleasant late-December afternoon in 2009.